Quipu: Preservation

 Quipus are also closely monitored for mold, as well as insects and their larvae.
 As with all textiles, these are major problems.
 Fumigation may not be recommended for fiber textiles displaying mold or insect infestations, although it is common practice for ridding paper of mold and insects.

 Conservators in the field of library science have the skills to handle a variety of situations.
 Even though some quipus have hundreds of cords, each cord should be assessed and treated individually.
 Quipu cords can be "mechanically cleaned with brushes, small tools and light vacuuming".
 Just as the application of fungicides is not recommended to rid quipus of mold, neither is the use of solvents to clean them.

 Even when people have tried to preserve quipus, corrective care may still be required.
 If quipus are to be conserved close to their place of origin, local camelid or wool fibres in natural colors can be obtained and used to mend breaks and splits in the cords.
 Rosa Choque Gonzales and Rosalia Choque Gonzales, conservators from southern Peru, worked to conserve the Rapaz patrimonial quipus in the Andean village of Rapaz, Peru.
 These quipus had undergone repair in the past, so this conservator team used new local camelid and wool fibers to spin around the area under repair in a similar fashion to the earlier repairs found on the quipu.

 When Gary Urton, professor of Anthropology at Harvard, was asked "Are they [quipus] fragile?", he answered, "some of them are, and you can't touch them – they would break or turn into dust.
 Many are quite well preserved, and you can actually study them without doing them any harm.
 Of course, any time you touch an ancient fabric like that, you're doing some damage, but these strings are generally quite durable."

-Ruth Shady, a Peruvian archeologist, has discovered a quipu or perhaps proto-quipu believed to be around 5,000 years old in the coastal city of Caral.
+Ruth Shady, a Peruvian archeologist, has discovered what she argues resembles a proto-quipu dating to approximately 5,000 years old in the coastal city of Caral.
 It was in quite good condition, with "brown cotton strings wound around thin sticks", along with "a series of offerings, including mysterious fiber balls of different sizes wrapped in 'nets' and pristine reed baskets.
 Piles of raw cotton – uncombed and containing seeds, though turned a dirty brown by the ages – and a ball of cotton thread" were also found preserved.
 The good condition of these articles can be attributed to the arid climate of Caral.